spiral/framework/readme.md

 ![Shared bindings](https://raw.githubusercontent.com/spiral/guide/master/resources/virtual-bindings.gif)

-Powerful and extendable HTML templater compatible with other engines like Blade or Twig (included as well):
+Extendable and programmable HTML templater compatible with other engines like Blade or Twig (included as well):

 ```html
 <spiral:grid source="<?= $uploads ?>" as="upload">